pilcrowonpaper/arctic/docs/pages/guides/migrate-v2.md

 # Migrate to v2

 Arctic v2 is here!
 This update changes how tokens are handled and introduces various small improvements.
 Behind the scenes, it's also fully type-safe now!
-We used to heavily rely on type assertion but added proper do `in` and `typeof` checks thanks to the new `@oslojs/oauth2` package.
+We used to heavily rely on type assertion but added proper `in` and `typeof` checks thanks to the new `@oslojs/oauth2` package.

 ```
 npm install arctic@next